Whiplash141/Whips-Image-Converter/README.md

 This is my first windows app, and I spent a lot of time on this.
 I hope y'all enjoy!

 ##Description
-This code utilizes a variety of dithering methods to convert each pixel from  a 256x256x256 color into a 8x8x8 color.
+This code utilizes a variety of dithering methods to convert each pixel from  a 24 bit color into a 9 bit color.
-By reducing the number of colors in an image, we can use the color pixels in the Monospace font in Space Engineers to "draw" the image.
+By reducing the number of colors in an image, we can use the color pixels in the Monospace font in Space Engineers to "draw" the image on a text panel without the need for mods.

 ##How to use
 1) Browse for your desired image file.